laszlocph/website/Rancher-Kubernetes-routing.md

 ## Rancher's take

-Recently I got to know Rancher's take on how traffic should be routed to my Kubernetes services.
+Recently I got to know Rancher's take on how traffic is routed to my Kubernetes services.
 I picked Rancher in the beginning of the project because it offered a working cluster with little effort.
 Routing being one of the things that just worked.

 To access a Kubernetes service, the only thing I had to do is to create a Kubernetes service with *"type: LoadBalancer"*